 - garnish – parsley, crumbled bacon, red pepper flakes

-- Set Instant Pot to sauté mode and when ready add in avocado oil and sausage
+- Set Instant Pot to sauté mode and when ready add in avocado oil, garlic and onions.
+Sauté until onions are tender.

 - Turn off sauté mode and add in chicken broth, potatoes and Italian seasoning